github/developer.github.com/content/changes/2013-11-01-releases-api-is-official.md

 ### Onward!

 Thanks again to everyone that tried out the Releases API during the preview period.
-We got a lot of feedback and are already discussing additions to the API.
+We got some great feedback, and we are already discussing additions to the API.

 We can't wait to see what you build!